Concepts¶

 Virtual Organisations (i.e. research groups) are the key element of authorisation in the Helmholtz Cloud.

-Each VO consists of a number of users.
+- Each VO consists of a number of users.

-A VO is supported by an arbitrary number of services, that for example can be used for collaboration, grant access to computing infrastructure and much more.
+- A VO is supported by an arbitrary number of services, that for example can be used for collaboration, grant access to computing infrastructure and much more.

-VOs are managed by VO administrators (aka Principal Investigators).
+- VOs are managed by VO administrators (aka Principal Investigators).
 Administrators of Virtual Organisations are responsible for services in their VO (e.g. by writing proposals for HPC computing time, or by otherwise obtaining quotas on specific pieces of infrastructure).

-In Helmholtz ID we maintain a List of VOs that indicates each VO’s contact person and the assurance level required to join.
+In Helmholtz ID we maintain a List of VOs that indicates each VO’s contact and the assurance level required to join.

-The SP-Identity Provider Proxy Concept¶
+The SP-IdP-Proxy Concept¶

 According to the AARC Blueprint, an SP-IdP proxy is a software stack which can be used for hierarchical organisation of an Authentication and Authorisation Infrastructure (AAI).
-The SP-IdP Proxy addresses three common shortcomings in this field:
+The SP-IdP Proxy addresses three common challenges in this field:

 - With growing numbers of SPs and IdPs it becomes very difficult to maintain a consistent attribute release from each IdP to every SP.
 The Proxy reduces this n:m mapping to a n:1:m mapping.

-- Some authorisation attributes can not be maintained at home IdPs.
-For example, group membership needs to be managed by the head of a group and not by administrative personnel operating a home IdP.
+group membership needs to be managed by the head of a group and not by

 - Some authentication patterns, in which access to individual datasets is required, may be supported by specialised SP-IdP-Proxy implementations.